Welcome to today's edition of the Rush 24-7 podcast.

 Romney pulled it out in the end, but it took all the way until June.

-We got it stop it.
+We got to stop it.

-It's going, oh, I can't take anymore.
+It's going to take anymore.

-Because the covers were not pulled back enough to show this kind of sausage making detail.
+Well, 2012, but nothing like this because the covers were not pulled back enough to show this kind of sausage-making detail.

-800-282-2882, if you want to be on the program, we will be right back.
+If you want to be on the program, we will be right back.

-The postmortems at the Republican establishment actually have already begun.
+The post-mortems at the Republican establishment actually have already begun.

 And sometimes the post-mortem is often more fun than the party.